Anne Haney: Personal life

 She was married to John Haney, a public television executive whom she met at the University of North Carolina at Chapel Hill, where she had been studying drama, radio, and television.
-They had a daughter.
+They were married from November 30, 1957, until his death on April 9, 1980; the marriage produced one daughter.
+As for her reason for coming to Hollywood, she said, "My husband died, my daughter went to college, the dog got fleas, and the maid quit.
+So I had to come to Hollywood.”

 Death

-Haney died of congestive heart failure, aged 67, at her home in Los Angeles on May 26, 2001.
+Haney died of congestive heart failure, aged 67, at her home in Studio City, Los Angeles, California on May 26, 2001.